 - Know non-invasive neuromodulation techniques that permit to modulate the model suggested by functional imaging

-- To develop skill in combining information from multiple sources to produce a review of a field of human neuroscience research (research, interdisciplinary perspective, critical thinking, communication, self-motivation)
+- Develop skill in combining information from multiple sources to produce a review of a field of human neuroscience research (research, interdisciplinary perspective, critical thinking, communication, self-motivation)

-- To develop skill in communicating applied neuroscience (interdisciplinary perspective, communication, self-motivation)
+- Develop skill in communicating applied neuroscience (interdisciplinary perspective, communication, self-motivation)